 Enterprise Products for desktops/users must have equal quantities across all components.
 E.g. If the initial order was for Office, Windows and CAL and now 200 Users are being added via true-up, the true-up order must have equal quantities; i.e. 200 Office + 200 Windows + 200 CAL.

-This inventory needs to be carried out even if you have reduced your desktops and/or users.
+This inventory needs to be carried out even if you have reduced the number of desktops and/or users across the company.
 This will ensure that for products like SQL, which are not licensed per desktop, any growth will be captured.

 What do you need to count?